MBcom/kubernetes-zfs-provisioner/README.md

 # kubernetes-zfs-provisioner

 zfs-provisioner is an out of cluster external provisioner for Kubernetes.
-It creates ZFS datasets and shares them via NFS to make them mountable to pods.
+It creates ZFS datasets and shares them via the `local` Storage mode (to decrease the number of NFS connections needed to your storage node).
+To make them mountable to pods you have mount the zpool on every cluster node by editing your `/etc/fstab` file.
 Currently all ZFS attributes are inherited from the parent dataset, different storage classes for e.g. cached/non-cached datasets or manually setting attributes via annotations should follow in the future.
-This provisioner is considered highly **experimental** and is still under development.

 For more information about external storage in kubernetes, see [kubernetes-incubator/external-storage](https://github.com/kubernetes-incubator/external-storage).